xcat2/xcat-core/docs/source/guides/install-guides/zypper/install.rst

    :start-after: BEGIN_install_xcat_introduction
    :end-before: END_install_xcat_introduction

 xCAT is installed by configuring software repositories for ``xcat-core`` and ``xcat-dep`` and using zypper package manager.
-The repositories can be publically hosted or locally hosted.
+The repositories can be publicly hosted or locally hosted.

 .. toctree::